freiheit-com/kuberpult/README.md

 ##### Upstream:

 The `"upstream"` field can have one of the two options (cannot have both):
-  - `latest`: can only be set to `true`
+  - `latest`: can only be set to `true` which means that any kuberpult will deploy the latest version of an application to this environment
   - `environment`: has a string which is the name of another environment.
-Following the chain of upstream environments would take you to the one with `"latest": true`
+Following the chain of upstream environments would take you to the one with `"latest": true`.
+This is used in release trains: when a release train is run in an environment, it will pull the version from the environment's upstream environment.

 ##### ArgoCd: